 Wherever I lay my tray...

-"For you Sir, a pound," he says, as if he's giving me a better price than usual.
+After I leave Marks & Spencers with my roast beef in a yorkshire pudding dinner, I walk past someone who may or may not have been Gita from Eastenders.
+So I'm finally moving out my flat and it's goodbye to Belsize Park.
+I'll miss Belsize Park.
+I'll miss the guy in the newsagents who sells me lottery tickets."For you Sir, a pound," he says, as if he's giving me a better price than usual.
 Actually, I won't miss the guy in the newsagents because I'll still shop there.
 Same with the greengrocers too.
 They always have more staff than customers in that shop, and they all seem completely different from each other.
 They all dress differently, like they'd never be seen in the same pub together, or they all come from different parts of the city.

 I handed in my notice, am due to be out by the 30th and so the clock's ticking.